vishnupriya022/Disk-Management-Lab-Create-a-New-Partition-in-Windows-10/README.md

 Right-click new volume (D:) → Delete Volume... → OK

 Space becomes Unallocated again

-⚠️ Warning: Deleting removes all data from that partition
+Warning: Deleting removes all data from that partition

-🔹 Why NTFS?

-Default Windows file system

-Supports large files (>4GB)

-Provides security permissions (Read/Write/Full Control)

-More reliable and secure

-👉 Formatting with NTFS makes the new partition usable for storing files safely.

-✅ Outcome
+### ✅ Outcome

-Successfully created a new partition (D:) from free space
+Successfully created a new partition (H:) from free space

 Assigned a drive letter and formatted with NTFS